Kariaro/AmpleProgrammingLanguage/README.md

 And there we have generated a parse tree for this input and can validate that because all tokens were simplified into one statement that everything follows the grammar and therefor this is a valid string with our grammar.

+## Visualization

+There are some visualizations that are available inside the path *hardcoded/visualization*.
+These classes help with displaying the networks created by the tokenzier and parser.
+...
+TODO ...